 It's only days left before you can setup your first official Football Manager 2014 save.
 Many of you might wonder who to start out with, while some of you are already enjoying the beta.
 No matter your level of expertise in Football Manager 2014 and how you like to play it, you all will need to go through some steps before you can delve into your new FM14 career.

-By publishing part 1 of our walkthrough to improving game details and setting up a new Football Manager 2014 save, we aims to reveal some of the under the hood assignements every manager have to deal with in order to increase game speed and assessments which will influence your game and managerial career.
-By improving the detail-level of Football Manager you can spot more players, find even more best staffs and increase game experience.
+This ultimate walkthrough on setting up a new Football Manager save set attention to some of its hidden features, such as how to sort the German real name fix and replace the fake names of German players, to name an example.
+By publishing our Football Manager walkthrough we aims to reveal some of the under-the-hood assignements every manager have to deal with in order to increase game speed and assessments which will influence your game and managerial career.
+By improving the detail-level of Football Manager you can spot more players, find even more best FM 2014 staff and finally increase game experience.

 Creating Your Manager Profile